-Sigma Pharmaceuticals was established in 1912 and has come a long way in the past 100 years.
-It is no more a co-operative company after 1996 and divested its manufacturing in 2011.
-It wants to concentrate on wholesale and retail distribution, including multi-channel elements.
-Sigma Pharmaceuticals covers 19.3 percent of retail pharmacy with brands like Amcal, Chemist King, Guardian, PharmaSave, and Discount Drug Stores.
-The company also is a critical player in the wholesale market, supplying to independent pharmacies.
+Sigma Pharmaceuticals established in 1912.
+The company has come a long way during the past 100 years.
+After 1996, it was no more than a co-operative company, and in 2011, it divested its manufacturing part, too.
+The company is going to concentrate on wholesale and retail distribution, including multi-channel elements.
+Sigma Pharmaceuticals covers 19.3 percent of retail pharmacies with brands like Amcal, Chemist King, Guardian, PharmaSave, and Discount Drug Stores.
+Supplying independent pharmacies, the company is also a critical player in the wholesale market.

 Company Revenue: $ 4.3 billion

 3. Terry White Chemmart Group

 In 2016 the Terry White Group merged with Chemmart to create Terry White Chemmart Group.
 One of Australia’s major retail pharmacy networks, it has 500 pharmacies under the Terry White Chemmart banner now.
 Together they claim 10.2 percent of the market share of the company recorded a growth of 3.5 percent in the financial year of 2017 and generates annual sales of $2 billion.
 The Australian based Symbion company owns Terry White Group and Chemmart Group under the ownership of Zuellig Healthcare Holdings Australia Pty Limited.